New 3-D map of Milky Way will 'revolutionise astronomy' - Journal du Cameroun

 “It’s very, very exciting,” she said at the launch event in Germany, webcast live.

-The full data will be published in a series of scientific papers in a special issue of the journal Astronomy & Astrophysics.
+The full data will be published in a series of scientific papers in a special issue of the journal Astronomy & Astrophysics, laying the foundation for decades of further study.

+“We are really getting today the catalogue of a billion stars zipping through the Milky Way in various directions,” said Guenther Hasinger, ESA’s director of science.

+“With Gaia, we can actually deconstruct the whole history of the Milky Way,” he added.
+“It’s like archaeoastronomy… to really build up the history of our Universe.”